f4exb/sdrangel/plugins/channelrx/demodpager/readme.md

 UDP port number to forward received messages to.

-<h3>Filter Duplicates</h3>
+<h3>15: Filter Duplicates</h3>

 Check to filter (discard) duplicate messages.
 Right click to show the Duplicate Filter options dialog:

 - Match message only: When unchecked, compare address and message.
 When checked, compare only message, ignoring the address.
 - Match last message only: When unchecked the message is compared against all messages in the table.
 When checked, the message is compared against the last received message only.

-<h3>Open Notifications Dialog</h3>
+<h3>16: Open Notifications Dialog</h3>

 When clicked, opens the Notifications Dialog, which allows speech notifications or programs/scripts to be run when messages matching user-defined rules are received.

-By running a program such as [cmail](https://www.inveigle.net/cmail/download) on Windows or sendmail on Linux, e-mail notifications can be sent.
+By running a program such as [cmail](https://www.inveigle.net/cmail/download) on Windows or sendmail on Linux, e-mail notifications can be sent containing the received message.

-Messages can be highlighted in a user-defined colour.
+Messages can be highlighted in a user-defined colour, selected in the Highlight column.

-By checking plot on map, if a message contains a position specified as latitude and longitude, the message can be displayed on the [Map](../../feature/map/readme.md) feature.
+By checking Plot on Map, if a message contains a position specified as latitude and longitude, the message can be displayed on the [Map](../../feature/map/readme.md) feature.
-The format of the coordinates should follow https://en.wikipedia.org/wiki/ISO_6709, E.g: 50°40′46″N 95°48′26″W or -23.342,5.234
+The format of the coordinates should follow [ISO 6709](https://en.wikipedia.org/wiki/ISO_6709), E.g: 50°40′46″N 95°48′26″W or -23.342,5.234

 Here are a few examples: